 Think about another sport that you play or that you know about.
 Write down the rules for this sport.

+Tales for this sport.

 NAME OF THE SPORT:

 The rules

 1

 2

 3

 4

 5

 6

 7

 Who decides whether a rule has been broken?